QC Articles About Blount Small Ship Adventures

-Passenger Profile: Mostly American seniors who enjoy a casual social setting with like-minded cruisers, while a few Brits and Australians are now finding their way here.
+Mostly American seniors who enjoy a casual social setting with like-minded cruisers, while a few Brits and Australians are now finding their way here.
 Camaraderie develops quite quickly for those open to it.

-Included Features: Beer and wine at lunch and dinner; soft drinks and setups for passengers own supplies; occasional walking tours. *(No free wine/beer on 4-day New England island breaks.)
+Beer and wine at lunch and dinner*; soft drinks and setups for passengers own supplies; occasional walking tours. *(No free wine/beer on 4-day New England island breaks.)

 - American & Canadian waterways between Warren, RI and Chicago using no less than 3 canals, 3 rivers and 6 lakes (4 of 5 Great Lakes).
 Inland waterway trip par excellence.

 - New England offers lots of choices: Islands of New England (Block Island, Cuttyhunk, Martha’s Vineyard, & Nantucket) plus inland and coastal Rhode Island and Massachusetts.
 Activities ashore include sailing in an America’s Cup yacht in Newport, kayaking in Great Salt Pond and communing with birds on Block Island, and learning about oyster farming and fishing at Westport, near the New Bedford port call.
 Quickie 4-day trips from Warren are available, and, longer 10-day summer cruises depart Boston for the Maine coast and New Brunswick visiting Bath, “City of Ships,” kayaking amidst lobster boats, whales at play near St. Andrews, NB with world-class golf course ashore, and Portland for its waterfront, art museum, and stunningly-sited Portland Head Light.
 Also, shorter 8-day trips leave Boston and call exclusively at Massachusetts ports: Salem, Newburyport, Provincetown, Plymouth and Martha’s Vineyard.
 N.B.
 For the 7-day New England Islands cruise, the five departures scheduled for June into August 2020 will embark in Boston and disembark in New York and or just the reverse.

-Why Go?
 See the U.S. and Canada close up by traveling along North American rivers, canals and sounds where other cruises do not and cannot go, plus a full program exploring the Great Lakes.
 Social interaction amongst like minded souls.
 Plus many ship buffs appreciate the ships’ innovations designed by line founder, the late Luther Blount, including retractable pilot houses, bow ramps, and shallow draft that enables the pair to sail in less than seven feet of water.
 These unique Blount innovations allow the Mariner and Caribe to go where other ships cannot.

-Cabins: Teeny weeny, ranging from 74 to 96 sq. ft. with a dozen different configurations, so study carefully the detailed cabin plans.
-Beds may be double-size; parallel and right and odd-angled twins; some upper and lower berths.
-Cabins may have slide-open windows (fresh air and sounds of the sea), tiny potholes ormay be inside with neither.
-Some open to an outside promenade (fun for some) rather than into an inside corridor.
+Teeny weeny, ranging from 74 to 96 sq. ft. with a dozen different configurations, so study carefully the detailed cabin plans.
+Beds may be double-size; parallel twins and at right angles; some upper and lower berths.
+Cabins may have slide-open windows (fresh air and sounds of the sea), tiny potholes or may be inside with neither.
+Some open to an outside promenade (fun for quick access to the deck) rather than into an inside corridor.
 Showers may be hand-held within the toilet and wash basin space or in a separate compartment.
 Storage space is limited to a closet, a few drawers and under the bed.
 Dress is casual at all times.
 Tip: ask about engine room noise before booking a Main Deck cabin.

 Breakfast is both buffet-style for cereals, breads, pastries, fruit and juices as well a served special-of the-day such as blueberry pancakes, omelets or Eggs Benedict.
 Lunch may start with a communal soup bowl on the table, then perhaps a quiche or make your own sandwich with ingredients set out before you.
 Dinner is served with an appetizer or salad, choice of entrée and dessert.
 The food is well prepared with high quality ingredients and reflects what the mostly North American passengers like to eat at home or at a good local restaurant.

-Special Notes: Line offers a popular BYOB policy and supplies storage and setups; singles have the option of a “willing to share” policy.
+Line offers a popular BYOB policy and supplies storage and setups; singles have the option of a “willing to share” policy.
 There is no laundry aboard.
 The cruise director will know the most convenient “bottle shops” and self-service laundries on longer voyages.
 Early arrival rates for some dates include an extra dinner and overnight aboard allowing for local independent touring.
 It’s a nice feature and avoids a one-night hotel stay and another transfer.
-Sign up for bulletins and keep a keen eye out for specials.
+Sign up for bulletins and keep a keen eye out for special rates.

-Along the Same Lines: American Cruise Lines and American Queen Steamboat Company though plusher cabins; Ontario Waterway Cruises; St. Lawrence Cruise Lines.
-UnCruise Adventures (some itineraries).
+American Cruise Lines and American Queen Steamboat Company though plusher cabins; Ontario Waterway Cruises; St. Lawrence Cruise Lines; UnCruise Adventures (some f the fleet).